What is Ransomware?

 Because ransomware relies on lateral movement to execute a successful attack, that’s where organizations should focus their effort.
 If you determine that an active ransomware attack is in progress, use tools that provide visibility to understand the breach’s scope.
 Based on what you learn, you can then isolate affected parts of the network from the rest of the organization and add more security layers to critical applications and backups.
 Only once you have taken mitigation steps and restored services should you gradually re-enable communication flows.

-Once you have a list of all infected machines and IOCs (indicators of compromise), you can start disinfecting.
+Once you have a list of all infected systems and IOCs (indicators of compromise), you can start disinfecting.
 Divide your machines into three label groups: Isolated, Monitored and Clean.

 Read more in our blog post Stopping Ransomware and Lateral Movement with Segmentation